project-open-data/project-open-data.github.io/v1.1/schema.md

 keyword			        | Tags                | Tags (or keywords) help users discover your dataset; please include terms that would be used by technical and non-technical users.
 modified		        | Last Update         | Most recent date on which the dataset was changed, updated or modified.
 publisher		        | Publisher           | The publishing entity.
-contactPoint	        | Contact Name        | Contact person's name for the asset.
+contactPoint	        | Contact Name and Email        | Contact person's name and email for the asset.
-mbox			        | Contact Email       | Contact person's email address.
 identifier		        | Unique Identifier   | A unique identifier for the dataset or API as maintained within an Agency catalog or database.
 accessLevel | Public Access Level      | The degree to which this dataset **could** be made publicly-available, *regardless of whether it has been made available*.
 Choices: public (Data asset is or could be made publicly available to all without restrictions), restricted public (Data asset is available under certain use restrictions), or non-public (Data asset is not available to members of the public)